 Dates, tickets & tips

 This street food festival has been on tour since 2015.
-Dates for the next Vienna stop are May 20th and 21st, 20223.
+I don’t have the next dates just yet; the previous Vienna stop was on May 20th and 21st, 20223.

 The good news is that “entrance” is always free.
 (Obviously the food isn’t.)